-Householder notice 1 form.
+Download the householder notice 1 form.

 Lawful development certificate: existing

 An application to certify that an existing use or development is lawful.
 For peace of mind that an existing use of a building is lawful or that the proposal doesn't require planning permission, you can apply for a lawful development certificate (LDC).
 Find out more about LDCs.